OfficeDev/hands-on-labs/O3653/O3653-3 OneDrive Files in Graph/QuickStartLab.md

 ```

 7. In **Visual Studio**, hit **F5** to begin debugging.
-8. When prompted, log in with your Office 365 Account.
+8. When prompted, log on with your Office 365 account.
 9. Click the link **OneDrive Files** on the top of the home page.
 10. Verify that your application displays files from the user's OneDrive.